 Bryan Mbeumo: Man Utd interested in Brentford forward but face competition from Premier League rivals

-Manchester United have admired Bryan Mbeumo for some time and feel he is a good fit for Ruben Amorim's system; United wanting to act quickly amid Alejandro Garnacho and Bruno Fernandes doubts; Mbeumo keen on move but Brentford not under pressure to sell
+Manchester United have admired Bryan Mbeumo for some time and feel he is a good fit for Ruben Amorim's system; United wanting to act quickly amid Alejandro Garnacho doubts; Mbeumo keen on move but Brentford not under pressure to sell

 It's understood they are getting encouragement that Mbeumo wants to come to Old Trafford.

+Brentford are willing to listen to offers for the forward they value in excess of £60m.

+The 25-year-old is a player United have admired for a while and he is seen as a good fit for Ruben Amorim's system.

-No talks have taken place between the clubs but formal discussions are now expected to proceed.
-United will face competition, with a number of Premier League clubs keen on the player.
+They will face competition for his signature with a number of Premier League clubs keen on the player.

 - Transfer Centre LIVE! | Man Utd news & transfers🔴